 Richard Serra has undeniably consolidated his career in contemporary art through his many controversial works including his now well known installation One Top Prop.
 Most Richard Serra exhibitions have elicited debates and discussions.
-In some cases, some audiences have even sustained injuries and there have even been some incidences of death recorded.
+In some cases, visitors have even sustained injuries, and there have even been some incidences of death recorded.

 This sculpture killed a laborer